encode/starlette/docs/third-party-packages.md

 The ultimate Python library in building OAuth and OpenID Connect clients and servers.
 Check out how to integrate with [Starlette](https://docs.authlib.org/en/latest/client/starlette.html).

+### Starlette OAuth2 API

+<a href="https://gitlab.com/jorgecarleitao/starlette-oauth2-api" target="_blank">Gitlab</a>

+A starlette middleware to add authentication and authorization through JWTs.
+It relies solely on an auth provider to issue access and/or id tokens to clients.

 ## Frameworks

 ### Responder